FrenkelS/Doom8088/README.md

 It's based on [GBADoom](https://github.com/doomhack/GBADoom).
 Download Doom8088 [here](https://github.com/FrenkelS/Doom8088/releases).

-Watch what it looks like on a real PC [here](https://www.youtube.com/watch?v=JPz3jZ-B7jQ).
+Watch what it looks like on a real PC [here](https://www.youtube.com/watch?v=DQr-xqS3n4c).

 **What's special?:**
+ - No texture mapped floors and ceilings
- - No textures
+ - No light diminishing
  - No sound and music
  - No saving and loading
  - No multiplayer
  - No PWADs
  - No screen resizing
+ - No mouse and joystick support
  - Rotating overlaid automap
  - Supports only Doom 1 Episode 1
  - Only demo3 is in sync

+**Known bugs:**
- - Some crashes due to memory issues
+ - Some crashes and lockups due to memory issues and divisions by zero
+ - When there's not enough memory for a texture, one color is drawn
+ - E1M6 is too big to fit in the memory

 ## Controls:
 |Action      |GBA   |DOS                     |